-I don’t know what I’m doing here.
+Thinking… I don’t know what I’m doing here.
 I could just bail out.
 This is not obligatory.
-The countdown to this unimaginable adventure, which will last indefinitely, which’ length is beyond comprehension, which will undoubtedly lead to all kinds of aches and injuries, has already started, but the launch can still be called off.
-Just like that .
-I do not get it.
-However, luckily I am too much of a coward to stop.
-Calmly I let the train close in on me.
+The countdown to this unfathomable adventure, which will last infinitely, which’ length is beyond comprehension, which will undoubtedly lead to all kinds of aches and injuries, this countdown has already started, but the launch can still be called off.
+Just like that.
+However, luckily I’m too much of a coward to stop now.
+Calmly I let this train close in on me.
 Instead of sheep, I count CPs.
 And ponder without worrying.
-Double espresso is not needed to get up.
-And then, when I open my eyes, I hear how the alarm begins to beep.
-Shoving some oatmeal in, filling water bottles, provisions and everything else, and off to the start.
+Double espresso will not be needed to get up, as, when I open my eyes, I hear how the alarmclock begins to beep.
+Shoving some oatmeal in, filling water bottles, provisions and everything else, and off we go to the start.

-That is the dream that is not a dream, that’s what goes through my mind once we passed CP1 on the top of the hill, just behind a sort of castle, some 230 meters above the start.
-After the other 3 CP’s it is now time to descend back to the bikes that were left at the start, and so begin with stage 2.
-Lights on, on the bike, and while we cross the town, not to return there for the next 31 hours, we take a sip from the bottle with sports drink.
-As of now it will go fast.
+That’s the dream that is no dream, that’s what goes through my mind once we passed CP1 on the top of the hill, just behind a sort of castle, some 230 meters above the start.
+After the other 3 CPs it is now time to descend back to the bikes that we left at the start, and thus begin with stage 2.
+Headlights on, on our bikes, and while we cross the town -not to return there for the next 31 hours- we take a sip from the bottle with sports drink.
+Because now it will go fast.
 The next 56 km of stage 2 will bring along 1500 meters of altitude meters.
 And up it goes!
 Steep!
 Lowest gear.
 No lower gear than that … until suddenly, the chain jumps off the wrong side of the largest blade.
-I come to a standstill with a lot of grinding and cracking.
-We put back the chain.
-Dirty hands are not the issue, but an unreliable derailleur all the more.
+I come to a sudden standstill with a lot of grinding and cracking noises.
+We put back on the chain.
+Greasy hands are not an issue, but an unreliable derailleur all the more.
 Bad luck for me!
 That bastard makes noises that were not there before.
 And we are just on our way … only 230 km to go.
 Or is this already the point of return?
 Is that what I do secretly hope?
 Leaving the race via a back door, blaming the material and odds?
 What am I doing here?
+Thoughts…

 How it all started